← Back to Bot Hound

 The Service is hosted on Amazon Web Services (AWS).
 Your data is processed and stored on AWS infrastructure in accordance with AWS’s privacy practices.

-We use Stripe, Inc. to process all payments (subscriptions, per-report purchases, and prepaid balance top-ups).
+We use Stripe, Inc. to process all payments (Bot Check purchases and prepaid balance top-ups).
 Stripe collects your payment information and email address directly.
 Stripe shares your email address with us so we can send billing-related notifications.
 We do not receive or store your payment card details.
 Stripe’s use of your data is governed by Stripe’s Privacy Policy.

 We use Google Analytics, a web analytics service provided by Google LLC, to understand how visitors interact with the Service.
 Google Analytics uses cookies to collect information such as how often users visit the site, what pages they visit, and what other sites they visited prior to coming to the Service.
 We use the information from Google Analytics only to improve the Service.
 Google Analytics collects the IP address assigned to you on the date you visit the Service, but we do not combine this with other data we maintain about you.